glacials/splits-io/README.md

 ### Lookup routes
 These routes will accept one or more URL parameters to allow you to look up resources by something that's not a unique ID.
-However, they'll only return the ID of the thing you're looking for, so you'll have to use the classic retrieval routes (documented below) to get any actual information.
+However, if you know the ID of the thing you're looking for, you should instead use a classic retrieval routes (documented below) to get your information.
+It is not recommended to use lookup routes for anything other than run discovery.

 #### GET [/api/v1/games][api-games-index]